The group commit feature in MySQL 5.6 and higher changes the

 will no not select the tables described above.

-As a workaround, users can look up the file names for the
+during the creation of the backup), users can look up the file

-desired tables in the data directories of the databases and,
+names for the desired tables in the data directories of the

 --exclude-tables options, use the